Top 10 Things to do in New Zealand

 9. Visit White Island – an active volcano

 New Zealand’s only active marine volcano lies off the Bay of Plenty near Whakatane and a trip by boat or helicopter is a must, as is a guided tour of this incredible landscape witnessing the volcanic energy that is unleashed in steam fumaroles, bubbling mud and sulphur vents.

 Itinerary idea: Whale Rider Country

 10. Explore Mt Cook and Mackenzie Country

-New Zealand is the perfect country for a self-drive holiday whether you choose to travel by car, 4×4 or motorhome, and there’s incredible scenery and open roads all over the country to enjoy and experience at your own pace.
-One of our favourite areas is Mackenzie Country – the area of South Island around Mt Cook/Aoraki, New Zealand’s highest mountain.
-The jagged snowy mountain peaks are interspersed with golden tussock grass meadows, turquoise lakes offer plenty of opportunity for you to get out and walk.
+New Zealand is the perfect country for a self-drive holiday whether you choose to travel by car, 4×4 or motorhome, and there are incredible scenery and open roads all over the country to enjoy and experience at your own pace.
+One of our favourite areas is the Mackenzie Country – the area of South Island around Mt Cook/Aoraki, New Zealand’s highest mountain.
+The jagged snowy mountain peaks are interspersed with golden tussock grass meadows, turquoise lakes offer plenty of opportunities for you to get out and walk.